Beginners Interactive NetLogo Dictionary (BIND)

 Ecological biologists have suggested a number of factors which may influence the survival of a directly transmitted virus within a population.
 (Yorke, et al. "Seasonality and the requirements for perpetuation and eradication of viruses in populations."
 Journal of Epidemiology, volume 109, pages 103-123)

 The model is initialized with 150 people, of which 10 are infected.
 People move randomly about the world in one of three states: healthy but susceptible to infection (green), sick and infectious (red), and healthy and immune (gray).
 People may die of infection or old age.
-When the population dips below the environment's "carrying capacity" (set at 700 in this model) healthy people may reproduce healthy and susceptible offspring.
+When the population dips below the environment's "carrying capacity" (set at 300 in this model) healthy people may produce healthy (but susceptible) offspring.

 Some of these factors are summarized below with an explanation of how each one is treated in this model.

 Population density affects how often infected, immune and susceptible individuals come into contact with each other.
-You can change the size of the initial population through the PEOPLE slider.
+You can change the size of the initial population through the NUMBER-PEOPLE slider.

 If a person has been infected and recovered, how immune are they to the virus?
 We often assume that immunity lasts a lifetime and is assured, but in some cases immunity wears off in time and immunity might not be absolutely secure.
-Nonetheless, in this model, immunity does last forever and is secure.
+In this model, immunity is secure, but it only lasts for a year.

 How long is a person infected before they either recover or die?
 This length of time is essentially the virus's window of opportunity for transmission to new hosts.
-In this model, duration of infectiousness is determined by a slider.
+In this model, duration of infectiousness is determined by the DURATION slider.